Air Quality Health Index (Canada): Formula inputs

 The formulation of the national AQHI is based on the observed relationship of nitrogen dioxide (NO_{2}), ground-level ozone (O_{3}) and fine particulate matter (PM_{2.5}) with mortality from an analysis of several Canadian cities.
 Significantly, all three of these pollutants can pose health risks, even at low levels of exposure, especially among those with pre-existing health problems.

 When developing the AQHI, Health Canada's original analysis of health effects included five major air pollutants: airborne particulate matter, ozone, and nitrogen dioxide (NO_{2}), as well as sulphur dioxide (SO_{2}), and carbon monoxide (CO).
 The latter two pollutants provided little information in predicting health effects and were removed from the AQHI formulation.
+During wildfire events, the formula is updated to only include fine particulate matter (PM2.5).

 The AQHI does not measure the effects of odour, pollen, dust, heat or humidity.

 Calculation

 The measurement is based on the observed relationship of nitrogen dioxide (NO_{2}), ground-level ozone (O_{3}) and particulates (PM_{2.5}) with mortality, from an analysis of several Canadian cities.
 Significantly, all three of these pollutants can pose health risks, even at low levels of exposure, especially among those with pre-existing health problems.

 The national AQHI is based on three-hour average concentrations of ground-level ozone (O_{3}), nitrogen dioxide (NO_{2}), and fine particulate matter (PM2.5).
 O_{3} and NO_{2} are measured in parts per billion (ppb) while PM2.5 is measured in micrograms per cubic metre (μg/m^{3}).

 The AQHI is calculated on a community basis (each community may have one or more monitoring stations).

 First, the average concentration of the three substances (O_{3}, NO_{2}, PM2.5) is calculated at each station within a community for the 3 preceding hours.
 This is considered valid only if at least 2 out of 3 hours are available at the station.
 If more than 1 of the preceding 3 hours is missing the station average is set to "Not Available".
 This part of the process results in three "station parameter averages" for each station.

 Second, the 3 hour "community average" for each parameter is calculated from the 3 hour substance averages at the available stations.
 If no stations are available for a parameter, that parameter is set to "Not Available".
 This part of the process results in three community parameter averages.

 Third, if all three community parameter averages are available, a community AQHI is calculated.
 The formula is: